StoyoKaramihalev/CMS_Dominance/index.md

 †Equal contribution authors

-The revised manuscript is available on line through [eLife](https://elifesciences.org/articles/58723).
+The revised manuscript is available online through the journal [eLife](https://elifesciences.org/articles/58723).

 An earlier version of the manuscript is available on [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.02.04.933481v1).

 ## Analyses and Figures
 The analyses and figures from this manuscript are available as in html form with embedded code [here](https://stoyokaramihalev.github.io/CMS_Dominance/Figures.html).
-The datasets used are saved as a single RData file (can be loaded into R via the 'readRDS' function) in the repository under /data/obj.Rds.
+The datasets used are saved as a single RData file (to be loaded in R via the 'readRDS' function) in the repository under /data/obj.Rds.
 We will also gladly provide spreadsheets for any specific parts of the dataset upon request.

 ## Additional Sources